The Best Handheld Gaming PCs to Take Your Games on the Go

 TL;DR – These Are the Best Handheld Gaming PCs:

-Rather than dealing with the bulk of one the best gaming laptops, handheld gaming PCs keep far more compact dimensions, making it easier to play from just about anywhere.
-Even though these devices are significantly smaller than the best gaming PCs, it doesn’t mean they’re underpowered, as many handheld gaming PCs are packing the performance prowess to cruise through AAA games like Cyberpunk 2077 and Ghost of Tsushima.
-And if you get sick of playing on a smaller screen, the best Steam Deck docks work seamlessly with most handheld gaming PCs so you can hook up to your gaming TV.
+Rather than dealing with the bulk a gaming laptop, handheld gaming PCs keep far more compact dimensions, making it easier to play from just about anywhere.
+Even though these devices are obviously significantly smaller than a gaming PC, it doesn’t mean they’re underpowered.
+Many handheld gaming PCs are packing the performance prowess to cruise through AAA games like Cyberpunk 2077.
+If you get sick of playing on a smaller screen, a great Steam Deck dock works seamlessly with most handheld gaming PCs so you can hook up to your gaming TV.

 While we’re on the cusp of a handheld gaming PC revolution, we've gotten our hands on a good chunk of these highly-capable devices.
-Below are the seven we deem worthy of consideration.
-From the high-performing Lenovo Legion Go to a slightly less powerful option for indie games like the Asus ROG Ally Z1, something is bound to suit your needs.
+Below are the current four we deem worthy of consideration.

 The Best Handheld Gaming PC

-The Asus ROG Ally X we reviewed last year might use the same AMD Z1 Extreme processor as the original ROG Ally, but Asus has made enough little changes to the handheld that catapult it into its place as the best gaming handheld on the market right now.
+The Asus ROG Ally X we reviewed last year might use the same AMD Z1 Extreme processor as the original ROG Ally, but Asus has made enough little changes to the handheld that firmly make it the best gaming handheld running Windows on the market right now.
 The Z1 Extreme is accompanied by 24GB of LPDDR5 memory, clocked at 7,400MHz, a massive increase over the 16GB of RAM on the original model.
-And because the RAM is faster this time around, too, it results in a surprising performance lift that averaged around 12-15% in my testing.
+Bcause the RAM is faster this time around, it results in a surprising performance lift that averaged around 12-15% in my testing.

 Asus also made the chassis a little thicker and heavier.
 It's not enough to notice most of the time, but there's a reason behind the madness.
 The Asus ROG Ally X has an improved cooler and a battery that's twice as large as the original model.
 This means you can play games for multiple hours before you have to start running for the charger.
 The improved cooler also helps long gaming sessions by wicking hot air away from the touch display, avoiding the hot touch screen issue that plagued the original model.